bitnami/bitnami-docker-moodle/README.md

 #### Enable all supported locales using the `WITH_ALL_LOCALES` build-time variable

-Finally, you can generate all supported locales by setting the build environment variable `WITH_ALL_LOCALES=yes`.
+You can generate all supported locales by setting the build environment variable `WITH_ALL_LOCALES=yes`.
 Note that the generation of all the locales takes some time.

 To use `WITH_ALL_LOCALES`, you have two options: